vitelabs/vite-wiki/docs/api/vitejs/client.md

 :::

 :::tip Abstract
-This part contains built-in shortcuts
+This part contains built-in shortcuts.
+The invocation of different levels of API varies from diverse connection ways.
+(All of the APIs that are underlying gvite wallet will be accessible only by IPC.)
 :::

 ## Notice